iampi31415/iampi31415.github.io/book/src/ch_2/panic.md

 If something goes very wrong, a program will `panic!`.
-In embedded, we will always need to add a `panic-handler`.

 [esp-backtrace] provides a `panic-handler` feature that handles `panic!`.

+"Handling panic!" here means to print what was executed up to that point (the backtrace).

+> [!NOTE]
-It prints the backtrace of what was executed up to that point.
-We need to `use esp-backtrace as _` so that this handler is included in the final binary.
+> We need to `use esp-backtrace as _` so that this handler is included in the final binary.

-Let's access the project at `exercises/panic`, and modify the code to test `panic!`.

-We will also take a look at compilation _profiles_.
-We don't need deep knowledge about profiles, just the very basics.

-`cargo` uses profile-settings to control compilation using defaults when unspecified.
-We are interested in controlling a few aspects:

-- Should it be as fast as possible?
-As short as possible?
-- Should it include information useful for debugging?
+In the exercise below, the word _profile_ is used.
+Profiles are configurations `cargo` uses to control compilation.
+When unspecified, `cargo` sets sensible defaults for us.

+Common profile settings we will change are:

+- Controlling binary size,
+- Including debug information.

 ## Exercise: part 1

+0. Let's access the project at `exercises/panic`, and modify the code to test `panic!`.
 1. In `main.rs` use the `esp-backtrace` crate.
 2. Then add a `panic!` somewhere, e.g. after our `println`.
 3. Run the code with `cargo run`; this uses the _development profile_.